cnjinhao/nana-handbook/Nana Handbook.md

 Nana is a cross-platform library written in modern C++, which is designed to make things simple and intuitive.

 ## WHY IS MODERN C++?
-By "Modern C++" we mean C++11/14/17, the philosophy of modern C++ is to write simple and intuitive code using modern C++ features:
+By "Modern C++" we mean C++11/14/17, etc.
+The philosophy of modern C++ is to write simple and intuitive code using the C++ features:

   * RAII
-  * Standard library
+  * The Standard library
   * Templates and metaprogramming
   * Exceptions

-Resource acquisition is initialization(RAII) is an important technique of C++, it reduces a huge complexity for the application of Nana.
-For a developer, he would not take care about how a Nana class acquires/releases resource and also don't warry about the resource leak when an exception is thrown.
+Resource acquisition is initialization(RAII) is an important C++ technique.
+It reduces the huge complexity for the application of Nana.
+A developer would not take care about how a Nana class acquires/releases resource and also don't warry about the resource leak when an exception is thrown.

-The standard library is used not only the internal implementation of Nana but also in the design of programming interfaces.
+The standard library is used not only for the internal implementation of Nana, but also in the design of the programming interfaces.
 Smart pointers and containers used for the return value type and parameter types greatly reduce the complexity of memory management.
-For example, passing multi values with an intializer-list to a function that parameter is a container.
+For example, passing multi values with an intializer-list to a function for which the parameter is a container.

-Templates and metaprogramming have nature ability for library design.
+Templates and metaprogramming offer natural advantage for library design.
 By using these techniques, it is possible to make more general and intuitive interfaces/functions/class.
 For example, Nana's event handler is designed to have a parameter to receive the event argument, but developers can pass a function without the parameter to the event register when they want to ignore the event argument.

 Using exceptions for error handling makes library simpler, cleaner and less likely to miss errors.
 It is safe because of RAII.

 ## HELLO WORLD!

-A traditional HelloWorld program in C++ book is looked like this
+A traditional HelloWorld program in a C++ book looks like this:

 ```cpp
 #include <iostream>